-Many of us use this time of year to rest and sneak in some recreation before we turn attention to the coming season, but can you believe we are almost 1/12 of the way through 2020?
+Many of us use this time of year to rest and sneak in some recreation before we turn attention to the coming season, but can you believe we are almost 1/12 of the way through the year?
 Dang, it goes fast!

 January isn’t over quite yet, so we’ve all still got some time to chill AND to think about what actions can impact our business the most this year.